 For the past 22 years she’s been incorporating Energy Psychology into her practise and teaching EFT – Emotional Freedom Techniques – in many locations and at conferences, and has co-authored several EFT research studies.
 She also works with clients in this modality, personally and by phone or SKYPE.

 In 1980 she developed a drugless Migraine Pain Control Program.
 She taught workshops for those who get migraines and also taught professionals to teach the Program.
 In 1986 she collaborated with a Toronto family physician, Dr. Mel Borins, to teach this Program in a Toronto High School.
-This feasibility study, sponsored by the Department of Community and Family Medicine, University of Toronto Medical School, was published in the Canadian Family Physician and is posted on this site.
+This feasibility study, sponsored by the Department of Community and Family Medicine, University of Toronto Medical School, was published in the Canadian Family Physician.
 Her booklet, Migraine Pain Control, which can be ordered from this site, explains the program and gives step by step directions to put it into practice.